Al Hartley (USA)

 "I just loved my work," Hartley said later.
 "My wife would hear me in my studio just breaking up over the antics that the characters (shown at left) were going through that day."
 His enthusiasm for the work showed, and soon he was being asked to write stories as well as illustrate them.
 Some Archie fans have called him "the best '70s writer," one who had a real talent for handling the individual characters' personalities in skilful and interesting ways.

 Hartley injected a lot of his Christian faith into his early Archie work and was eventually told he had to cut back.
 "I knew God was in control, so I respected my publisher's position and naturally complied," he said later.
 For the next month he did Archie stories with less spiritual emphasis, praying for a God-given opportunity for a greater Christian witness through his work.
 Then a call came from the publisher Fleming H. Revell asking if he would be interested in doing a comic book version of The Cross and the Switchblade (the story of Nicky Cruz and David Wilkerson).
 "God was answering my prayers, but I didn't recognize it," Hartley admitted.
 "It was a perfect example of boxing God into the plans and visions we have, and failing to see the greater plans and vision He has."
 At first he told them he was too busy, but he agreed to meet with them, even though he had no intention of doing the work.
-During that meeting "God got through to me," said Hartley, and he jumped into the project, enthusiastically and prayerfully, finishing it in July 1972 along with God's Smuggler (the story of Brother Andrew, shown here, above left).
+During that meeting "God got through to me," said Hartley, and he jumped into the project, enthusiastically and prayerfully, finishing it in July 1972 along with God's Smuggler (the story of Brother Andrew, shown here on right).
 The comics ended up being reprinted again and again, eventually selling millions of copies.
 A comic book adaptation of The Hiding Place (the story of Corrie tenBoom) followed soon after.

 Then Hartley and the publishers had what they believed to be a God-given idea -- To create completely original comics using the Archie characters.
 It was, as Hartley put it later, "a fantastic idea for evangelism," but permission had to come from John Goldwater, president of Archie comics, who was Jewish.
 Hartley had already cultivated a relationship with Goldwater, enjoyed several conversations about faith with him, and found Goldwater to be "a man of deep moral and spiritual principles."
 (John Goldwater was among those who created the Comics Code Authority in 1954 to help control the way sex and violence were portrayed in comics.)
 Hartley telephoned Goldwater "with an optimism that had to come from God," and "within one minute" Goldwater had given his approval.
 Hartley always felt that it was "the Lord's timing" that they had published The Hiding Place comic just prior to his approaching the Archie publisher, because it had "showed John a side of Christianity that few Jews have seen."